Energy - the Best Deal

 Innovation - sandbox - but…

-The AER, in seeking to understand what that balance could look like, enabled a single-use regulative sand box.
-This is where only one DNSP can be awarded exemptions to experiment for a defined set of tests.
+The AER, in seeking to understand what that balance could look like, enabled a single-use sandbox mechanism This is where a DNSP can be awarded regulatory exemptions to experiment for a set period of time with a defined set of tests.

 Ausgrid’s recent submission, which carries a number of requests for regulatory exemption, is turning out to be a test of both the AER’s sandbox mechanisms, as well as the design and architecture of what Ausgrid has submitted.

-The discussion has also gone public, see ‘Retailers and consumer advocates gang up on Ausgrid's push into rooftop solar and batteries’.
-It seems to be turning the sandbox innovation into a contested debate between four major players, the AER, Ausgrid, the Tech Council of Australia (TCA) and Consumer groups.
-And potentially the fair trading regulator, the ACCC and the Australian Energy Market Commission, the AEMC.
+The discussion has gone public, see ‘Retailers and consumer advocates gang up on Ausgrid's push into rooftop solar and batteries’.
+And seems to be turning the sandbox innovation into a contested debate between four major players, the AER, Ausgrid, the Tech Council of Australia (TCA) and Consumer groups.

-Our purpose at SwitchDin is to tease out how best to meet our key ambition - ‘to provide the best deal for energy consumers’.
-Through significant legal and regulatory complexity, and the proviso there are still many rules to be tested, we think the core questions of the debate are essentially:
+Our purpose at SwitchDin is to consider how the proposal best meets our key ambition - ‘to provide the best deal for energy consumers’.
+And do so complying within the current legal and regulatory complexities.
+There are still many rules to be tested.
+We think the core questions of the current Ausgrid proposal are essentially:

 1. If a sandbox is a place to test new ideas, it must be able to stand up to independent critique, and so be methodologically robust and scientifically rigorous.